Ahvns/csum/README.md

 - Custom section headers
 - Custom header and footer
 - A general typesetting preset
+- A command to select the type of summary, `\summarytype{}`

+Summary type options available:
+- course
+- article

 The file `example.pdf` shows off these features, with `example.tex` containing the source code and custom syntax used.